Hypertopic/idaifield2hypertopic/README.md

 * the Corpus view is available to the following address : <http://127.0.0.1:5984/[replicationDatabaseName]/_design/argos/_view/corpus>

 ### 4. Porphyry's configuration update
 The final step is to add the link towards each database in the list of Porphyry's services.
-To do so, open the configuration file at src/config/config.json and add the links after the other ones like the example :
+To do so, open the configuration file at `src/config/config.json` and add the links after the other ones like the example :

         "http://127.0.0.1:5984/[replicationDatabaseName]/_design/argos/_rewrite"

+Make sure that the user is set to `offrandes`.
 For reminder, Porphyry source code can be found at the following link : <https://github.com/Hypertopic/Porphyry>.

 ## Current limitations